ietf-wg-mimi/mimi-protocol/draft-ralston-mimi-protocol.md

 likewise also happen simultaneously with any MLS changes made to the commit removing the participant.

-A hub provider which observes that an active user has been removed or banned, but still has clients MUST prevent any of those clients from sending or receiving any additional application messages; MUST prevent any of those clients from sending Commit messages; and MUST prevent it from sending any proposals except for `Remove` and `SelfRemove` proposals.
+A hub provider which observes that an active participant has been removed or banned from the room, MUST prevent any of its clients from sending or receiving any additional application messages in the corresponding MLS group;
+MUST prevent any of those clients from sending Commit messages in that group;
+and MUST prevent it from sending any proposals except for `Remove` and `SelfRemove` proposals in that group.

 The update request body is described below: